 Lutheran Confessional teachings identify the primary structures of human society-the church, family, civil authority, and economic arrangement-as God's gifts.
 Justice is the measure by which God's Law guides and assesses these basic structures.
 Social structures and institutions that fail to do justice are not fulfilling the purpose for which God created them.
+They must be

-They must be challenged and held accountable; this is a matter of great urgency because human life depends upon them.
+1452 that fail to do justice are not furning the purpose for which God created them.
+They must be 1453 challenged and held accountable; this is a matter of great urgency because human life depends 1454 upon them.

 In seeking the well-being of the human community, the Lutheran tradition places a strong reliance upon human reason and knowledge tested and exercised through the sciences and social analysis.
-Although imperfect, social movements-enlivened by the insights of human reason and knowledge-can be expressions of God's work through the Law to bring about greater justice and social liberation.
-The women's movement, broadly understood, is one of these.
+Although imperfect, social movements-enlivened by the insights of human reason and